CarterEVERYTHING-Codes/ClassVote/README.md

 3.  **Set up Firebase:**
     *   Create a new project in the [Firebase Console](https://console.firebase.google.com/).
-    *   **Authentication:** In the Firebase console, navigate to Authentication (under Build) > Sign-in method:
+    *   **Authentication:** In the Firebase console, navigate to Authentication (under Build).
+        *   Go to the **Sign-in method** tab:
             *   Enable the "Anonymous" sign-in provider.
             *   Enable the "Google" sign-in provider.
 Ensure you add your app's SHA-1 certificate fingerprint if prompted (for Android, not strictly necessary for web-only but good practice if you might expand).
-For web, ensure your app's authorized domains are correctly listed (Firebase usually handles `localhost` and your hosting domain automatically).
+        *   Go to the **Settings** tab (within Authentication):
+            *   Scroll to **Authorized domains**.
+            *   Click **Add domain** and add `localhost` if it's not already present.
+This is crucial for local development to work.
+Your deployed app's domain will also need to be listed here (Firebase usually adds this automatically when you set up Hosting).
     *   **Firestore:** In the Firebase console, navigate to Firestore Database (under Build) and create a database.
 Start in "production mode" and choose a region.
     *   **Register a Web App:** Go to Project Overview > Project settings (gear icon) > General tab.
 Scroll down to "Your apps" and click on the Web icon (</>) to add a web app.
 Follow the prompts.
     *   **Copy Configuration:** After registering the web app, Firebase will display a `firebaseConfig` object.
 Copy these values.